US STOCKS-Wall St falls on day after big gains as IBM, Intel drag

 "A consolidation or correction phase in the second quarter would make the most sense, and probably it would be the most healthy thing for the market," he said.

-In the regular session, among other declining stocks were Berkshire Hathaway Inc's Class B shares, which dropped 1.3 percent to $79.74 a day after CEO Warren Buffett said he has cancer.
+Among other declining shares, Berkshire Hathaway Inc's Class B shares dropped 1.3 percent to $79.74 a day after CEO Warren Buffett said he has cancer.
 On Tuesday, Buffett said that he has Stage 1 prostate cancer that "is not remotely life-threatening or even debilitating in any meaningful way."

 A bright spot in the tech space, Yahoo Inc shares gained 3.2 percent to $15.49, a day after reporting that quarterly revenues rose - marking Yahoo's first quarterly sales growth in three years, as the new CEO outlined plans to revamp the struggling Internet media company.